 Apple is known for many things, but affordability isn't usually one of them.
-While the recent update to the iPhone SE no doubt makes that the lowest-priced iPhone you can find at present, the iPhone XR and iPhone 11 are a great middle ground.
+While the recent update to the iPhone SE no doubt makes that the lowest-priced iPhone you can find at present, our iPhone XR review and iPhone 11 review show that these are a great middle ground.

-Both offer larger displays than the SE, as well as more color options, and many network providers offer them for a similar price.
-With that in mind, what's the difference between the two, and which should you go for?
+Both offer larger displays than the SE, as well as more color options, and many network providers offer them for a low price.
+With that in mind, when looking at the iPhone 11 vs iPhone XR, what's the difference between the two, and which should you go for when looking for the best iPhone for you?

 For the most part, we'd recommend the iPhone 11.
 Not only is it a newer phone, but it offers a longer-lasting battery, a better camera, and better internals.
 Here's our full comparison.